Joan Jonas

 She works with Galleria Raffaella Cortese since 2009.

 Jonas is one of the most significant artists in the history of video and performance.
-Beginning in the 1960s, she placed female subjectivity at the center of her work, employing a complex linguistic repertoire including gestures, storytelling and images in movement.
+Beginning in the 1960s, she placed female subjectivity at the center of her work, employing a complex linguistic repertoire including gestures, storytelling and moving images.

 In 2015 Jonas represented the United States at the 56th Venice Biennale.
 She has taken part in Documenta V, VI, VII, VIII, XI, XIII in Kassel, Germany.
-In 2018 the artist received the prestigious Kyoto Prize and in 2009 she obtained the Solomon R. Guggenheim Museum’s first Lifetime Achievement Award.
+In 2024 she was presented the Nam June Paik prize, awarded to artists who have contributed to the development of contemporary art, mutual understanding, and world peace; in 2018 the artist received the prestigious Kyoto Prize and in 2009 the Solomon R. Guggenheim Museum’s first Lifetime Achievement Award.